markcditzel/Solo_project_Patients/Patient.md

 ### Simple Patient Diagnosis Tool - 1st encounter P2C

-A local practice has asked you to build a piece of software to help them to manage patient diagnoses.
+A local hospital has asked you to build a piece of software to help them to manage patient diagnoses and monitor disease resolution.

 ### User Stories / Acceptance Criteria - MVP